stumpapp/stump/README.md

 ## Roadmap

-I moved my roadmap/todo list to a [GitHub Project](https://github.com/users/aaronleopold/projects/1) to keep it more organized since the codebase is growing.
-Have a look, I am very open to suggestions and ideas!
+I recently discovered Linear and wanted to try it out, so I moved majority of issue tracking over to my linear workspace.
+I'll list the major target features below, but I am very open to suggestions and ideas!

+-   TODO

 ## Getting Started